Four Western Conference teams with best chance of winning NBA Finals

 Golden State is still the best team in the league, talent-wise, but they’re not running away with the show as projected.
 A number of teams are challenging them for the No. 1 seed in the Western Conference, and don’t be surprised if the Rockets end up clinching home-court advantage again — just like last season.

-One month of regular-season play remains, and anything can happen, so let’s take a look at four teams with the best chance to win the West.
+One month of regular-season play remains, and anything can happen.
+Fans are already starting to place their NBA Finals wagers at online sports betting sites like https://www.sportwetten-online.com/.
+Let’s take a look at four teams with the best chance to win the West.

 Golden State Warriors (1/2 odds to win NBA Finals)